 - You can place your hands, one on top of the other, on your lower belly rather than on your knees.

-- Inhale through both nostrils deeply, use hands to gently press on the lower belly, forcing out the breath in a short burst.
+- Inhale through both nostrils deeply, and use your hands to gently press on the lower belly, forcing out the breath in a short burst.

 - As you quickly release the contraction, your inhalation should be automatic and passive.